-The associate degree requirements at Jackson College include proficiency in the academic skills of reading, writing, and mathematics.
+The associate degree requirements at Jackson College include proficiency in the academic skills of reading, writing and mathematics.
 To ensure the development of students' abilities in these skills, the College offers an academic skills development program.

-The first phase of the program occurs upon entry to the College when students' competencies are assessed via ACT/SAT scores and/or college-administered placement assessments.
+The first phase of the program occurs upon entry to the College when students' competencies are assessed via multiple measures (using high school GPA, ACT/SAT scores, prior college coursework, etc.) and/or Jackson College-administered placement assessments.
 Some programs may require a higher mathematics score.
 Students with prior successful college coursework may also be exempt.
 Jackson College accepts recent course placement scores from other Michigan colleges.

-Writing: All Jackson College students seeking a degree are required to pass the college-level writing course, ENG 131: Writing Experience I, or demonstrate proficiency in writing.
-Upon completion of the writing placement assessment, students whose results indicate a need for further development in writing must enroll in ENG 091 and successfully complete the writing post-assessment before proceeding to the required college-level writing course.
+Writing: All Jackson College students seeking a degree are required to pass the college-level writing course, ENG 131 Writing Experience I, or demonstrate proficiency in writing.
+Upon completion of assessment via multiple measures or the Jackson College writing placement assessment, students whose results indicate a need for further development in writing must enroll in ENG 091.

 Reading: All Jackson College students seeking a degree are required to demonstrate proficiency in reading.
-Upon completion of the reading placement assessment, students whose results indicate a need for further development in reading must enroll in ENG 086.
+Upon completion of assessment via multiple measures, students whose results indicate a need for further development in reading must enroll in ENG 086.

 Mathematics: All Jackson College students seeking a degree are required to pass a mathematics course best suited to their program of study or demonstrate math proficiency.
-Upon completion of the mathematics placement assessment, students whose results indicate a need for further development in mathematics must enroll in MAT 040 and complete the course with at least a 2.0 grade.
+Upon completion of assessment via multiple measures or the Jackson College mathematics placement assessment, students whose results indicate a need for further development in mathematics must enroll in MAT 040, MAT 033, or MAT 039, based on mathematics course required for that pathway.